Fagrell/cleanqt.io-posts/14-aug-2018/post.md

   Class &operator=(const Class &);
 #endif
 ```
-The main reason, as mentioned in this post, is to improve the error message.
-Without the macro the following error message is reported in Qt4:
+The main reason, as mentioned in the stackoverflow post, is to improve the error message.
+Without the macro, the following error message is reported using Qt4:

 >error: ‘QObject::QObject(const QObject&)’ is private within this context`